smart-data-lake/smart-data-lake/docs/getting-started/setup.md

 Wonder what happened ?
 You will create the data pipeline that does just this in the first steps of this guide.

 If you wish, you can start with [part 1](get-input-data) right away.
-For parts 2 and later, it is recommended to setup a Development Environment.
+For [part 2](part-3/industrializing.md) and [part 3](part-3/custom-webservice.md), it is recommended to setup a Development Environment.

 ## Development Environment
 For some parts of this tutorial it is beneficial to have a working development environment ready.
 In the following we will mainly explain how one can configure a working evironment for